Why Is Finding a Remote Job So Hard?

-How To Get a Remote Job in 5 Simple Steps
+How To Get a Remote Job in 8 Simple Steps

-To have your pick of the remote jobs available, you first need to know how to look for them.

-However, not all remote work is described as “remote.”
+To have your pick of the remote jobs available, you first need to know how to look for them, as not all remote work is described as “remote.”

 Employers may use several other keywords to indicate that a job is not office based.
 For your job search to be thorough, it’s important that you familiarize yourself with them first.

 Here are some alternative terms that may be used to describe a remote position:

 Telework Employees are allowed to work away from the main office site using tools like the internet and project management software.
 Distance work Work that is done by employees from various locations.
 This may include working from different offices.
 Dispersed team Team members are spread out but not necessarily far away from each other.
 The work could be fully remote, based on different offices and coworking spaces, or fully remote.
 Distributed work Team members are not based in a central location but could be spread across office spaces, home offices, and coworking spaces.
-Remote OK/ remote friendly The company is willing to accomodate remote workers but the job can also be performed in-office.
+Remote OK/ remote-friendly The company is willing to accommodate remote workers, but the job can also be performed in-office.
 Free-range worker Another term for a remote worker.
 Telecommute Employees can work from a place other than the central office.
 Work from home Employees work remotely.
 From from anywhere Employees work remotely and the position is not restricted to a geographic location; the job can be done from anywhere in the world.

 You’ll have noticed that some of these terms don’t all mean the same thing.

-You’ll need to give the employer sufficient reason to pick you over an in-office candidate by demonstrating strong remote work skills, such as time management and communication.
+You’ll need to give the employer a sufficient reason to pick you over an in-office candidate by demonstrating strong remote work skills, such as time management and communication.
 You’ll also need to check whether the job must be done from a specific region.

 Another thing to consider is whether the type of remote work advertised meets your expectations.

-A dispersed team might be based across several coworking spaces, which might not be what you want if you’re hoping to work from home.
+Sometimes a dispersed team might be based across several coworking spaces, which might not be what you want if you’re hoping to work from home.